stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 sei       ; You can write the mnemonic in lowercase.
 ```

-The addressing mode is indicated by either the lack of an operand or, if there is an operand, by the syntax used to define it.
-Using this combination of mnemonic and addressing mode, the assembler can identify the opcode to output.
-For example, in all three of the following instructions the operation is `ADC` and the operand value is `$04`, but the additional syntax indicates to the assembler what addressing mode is used and so the particular opcode to output:
+The addressing mode is indicated by either the lack of an operand, or if there is an operand, by the syntax used to define it.
+Using this combination of mnemonic and addressing mode, the assembler can identify which one of the 151 opcodes it should output.
+For example, in all three of the following instructions the operation is `ADC` and the operand value is `$04`, but the additional syntax indicates to the assembler which addressing mode is being used and so which particular opcode to output:

 ```asm6502
 ADC #$04     ; The opcode is $69.